SkretasLab/ProteoSeeker/README.md

 5. Georgios Skretas: skretas@fleming.gr

 # License
 This project is licensed under the GPLv3 License.
-See the [LICENSE](LICENSE) file for details.
+See the <a href="LICENSE">LICENSE</a> file for details.